How is cancer of the esophagus diagnosed?

 Thoracoscopy and laparoscopy

-These procedures allow the doctor to see lymph nodes and other organs near the esophagus inside the chest (by thoracoscopy) or the abdomen (by laparoscopy) through a hollow lighted tube.
+These exams let the doctor see lymph nodes and other organs near the esophagus inside the chest (by thoracoscopy) or the abdomen (by laparoscopy) through a hollow lighted tube.

 Lab testing of biopsy samples

 An area seen on endoscopy or on an imaging test may look like cancer, but the only way to know for sure is to do a biopsy.
-For a biopsy, the doctor removes small pieces of tissue from an area that looks abnormal.
+For a biopsy, the doctor removes small pieces of tissue from an abnormal area.
 This is most often done during an endoscopy exam.

-A doctor called a pathologist then looks at the tissue under a microscope to see if any cancer cells are present.
+A doctor called a pathologist then looks at the tissue under a microscope to see if it contains cancer cells.
 If there is cancer, the pathologist will determine the type (adenocarcinoma or squamous cell) and the grade of the cancer (how abnormal the patterns of cells look under the microscope).
-For details about grading, see the next section "How is cancer of the esophagus staged?"
-It takes at least a couple of days to get the results of a biopsy.
+For details about grading, see the next section “How is cancer of the esophagus staged?”
+It can often take a few days to get the results of a biopsy.

 HER2 testing: If esophageal cancer is found but is too advanced for surgery, your biopsy samples may be tested for the HER2 gene or protein.
-Some people with esophageal cancer have too much of a protein called HER2 on the surface of their cancer cells, which helps the cells grow.
-However, a drug that targets the HER2 protein, known as trastuzumab (Herceptin®), may help treat these cancers when used along with chemotherapy.
+Some people with esophageal cancer have too much of the HER2 protein on the surface of their cancer cells, which helps the cells grow.
+A drug that targets the HER2 protein, known as trastuzumab (Herceptin®), may help treat these cancers when used along with chemotherapy.
 Only cancers that have too much of the HER2 gene or protein are likely to be affected by this drug, which is why doctors may test tumor samples for it.
-(See the "Targeted therapy for cancer of the esophagus" section for more information on this treatment.)
+(See the “Targeted therapy for cancer of the esophagus” section for more information on this treatment.)

-When looking for signs of esophageal cancer, a doctor may order a blood test called a complete blood count (CBC) to look for anemia (which could be caused by internal bleeding).
+When looking for signs of esophageal cancer, a doctor may order a blood test called a complete blood count (CBC) to look for anemia (a low red blood cell count, which could be caused by internal bleeding).
 A stool sample may be checked to see if it contains occult (unseen) blood.

-If esophageal cancer is found, the doctor may recommend other tests, especially if surgery may be an option.
-For instance, blood tests can be done to make sure your liver and kidney functions are normal.
-Tests may also be done to check your lung function, since some people may have lung problems (such as pneumonia) after surgery.
-If surgery is planned or you are going to get medicines that may affect the heart, you may also have an electrocardiogram (EKG) and echocardiogram (ultrasound of the heart) to make sure your heart is functioning well.
+If esophageal cancer is found, the doctor may order other tests, especially if surgery might be an option.
+For instance, blood tests can be done to make sure your liver and kidneys are working normally.
+Tests may also be done to check your lung function, since some people might have lung problems (such as pneumonia) after surgery.
+If surgery is planned or you are going to get medicines that could affect your heart, you may also have an electrocardiogram (EKG) and echocardiogram (ultrasound of the heart) to make sure your heart is working well.